How Much Is My House Worth: A Guide to Finding Out

 Factors which affect the value of your home

-The factors which affect how much your house is worth can be divided into two categories: the characteristics of the property itself and its location.
+The factors which affect property valuation and how much your house is worth can be divided into two categories: the characteristics of the property itself and its location.

 The characteristics of the property affecting house prices: